-Whether it be leftover food, lotion, sweat, or anything else we could have on us, remember that your dog has that excellent sense of smell to lure it in.
+Whether it be leftover food, lotion, sweat, or anything else we could have on us, remember that your dog has that excellent sense of smell to lure them in.
 It would not be unusual for a dog to just enjoy the taste of your bare skin either.
 You will want to pay close attention to when your dog licks you and what you have on you when they do.

 7. Medical Condition(s)

 Your dog may have stress and anxiety issues and can develop compulsive licking.
 It is commonly seen in dogs with separation anxiety.
-When compulsive licking stems from extreme stress and anxiety or you feel it is possibly the reason for your dog’s behavior, you will need to consult your veterinarian.
+When compulsive licking stems from extreme stress and anxiety or you feel that it is possibly the reason for your dog’s behavior, you will need to consult your veterinarian.

 It is in a dog’s instinctive nature to lick flesh wounds.
 If your dog notices that you have been wounded, they will try to come to the rescue and tend to your wound.
 A dog’s saliva has antibacterial and antimicrobial properties that can aid in fighting against certain bacteria.
 When they lick themselves, it helps remove dead tissue and clean dirt from wounds.
 They are trying to do the same for you.

-How to Stop Your Dog from Excessive Licking
+How to Stop Your Dog From Excessive Licking

 It is very common for your dog to lick you occasionally.
-Some dogs will lick much more than others and it can be a completely harmless behavior.
-No one wants their dog to excessively lick them though and if it is becoming a problem, it is ideal to start acting to get ahead of it.
+Some dogs will lick much more than others, and it can be a completely harmless behavior.
+No one wants their dog to excessively lick them, though, and if it is becoming a problem, it is ideal to start acting to get ahead of it.

 When your dog starts licking excessively, you should first check with your veterinarian about any underlying medical problems that could be causing it.
-If your vet determines it is unrelated to a medical condition and is simply a behavioral issue, there are ways to stop your dog from excessive licking.
+If your vet determines that it is unrelated to a medical condition and is simply a behavioral issue, there are ways to stop your dog from excessive licking.
 Let’s take a look: